A Police Officer Will Come to the Accident Scene

 In most cases, a traffic ticket impacts your personal injury claim for the better.

-One of the biggest challenges that you face in a car accident lawsuit is proving what the other party did to cause the crash.
+One of the biggest challenges in a car accident lawsuit is proving what the other party did to cause the crash.
 Liability is never assumed in a car crash.

 You may claim that the other party was speeding, but you must have the evidence to back it up, especially when the defendant denies your allegations.